Learn how Green Energy can increase your lifespan

 We have all experienced increased temperatures this summer in these unprecedented times.
 In a process called homeostasis, the human body has an exceptional capacity to maintain constant internal temperature despite variable temperatures outside.
 Strictly speaking, the core internal temperature lies between 36.6 to 37.7 degrees Celsius (98-1000F).

-If the internal temperature reaches 40.50C, the body fails to manage the temperature controlling system, resulting in increased heat, causing heatstroke.
+If the internal temperature reaches 40.50C, the body fails to manage the temperature-controlling system, resulting in increased heat, causing heatstroke.
 Threatening complications are imposed on the cardiovascular, central nervous, and main respiratory systems, ultimately leading to mortality.

-Older citizens are at a higher risk of suffering from heat waves, given their weaker thermoregulatory mechanism and limited mobility.
+Older citizens are at a higher risk of suffering from heat waves, given their weaker thermoregulatory mechanisms and limited mobility.
 They are more prone to diseases due to more vulnerable immune systems.
-Individuals with pre-existing health concerns like asthma, diabetes, and blood pressure, have reduced capacity to adapt to the changing climate conditions.
+Individuals with pre-existing health concerns like asthma, diabetes, and blood pressure, have a reduced capacity to adapt to the changing climate conditions.